 We won’t sugarcoat it — Traveling abroad is usually a complex process that carries an element of risk.
 But this is exactly why we’re passionate about providing extensive support throughout the process as well as the highest safety standards during the in-country phase.
 We believe that volunteering abroad should not only be impactful but an enjoyable experience that carries as little risk as possible.
 This is exactly how we’ve been able to maintain our reputation as one of the most highly respected volunteering organizations in the sector over the past two decades through our ability to manage young people in remote and challenging environments.

 Once a participant books, they will be assigned a personal support coordinator who will oversee their pre-departure journey.
 The support coordinator helps to bridge the gap between program enrolment and arrival at one of our field bases.
 Your personal support coordinator will ensure that you are provided with all the necessary information required to apply for visas, background checks, and any other documentation.
 A packing list, specific to your chosen location and program, will also be provided, along with cultural orientation and program-specific training.
+In many of our locations, we set up a Whatsapp group to effectively manage participant arrivals.
+We ensure that participants stay connected with local GVI staff from the moment they start their international journey to the moment we meet them at the airport.
 Upon arrival at the airport, participants will be greeted by a GVI staff member.

 All GVI staff are our own and all our programs around the world are run by our staff.
 All GVI field staff are background checked, Emergency First Response and safety trained.
 Our minimum staff to participant ratio is one to six, although on several bases we have a ratio of one to three.
 Once returning from our programs, participants will be contacted by their enrolment manager to provide feedback on their program.
 They also are added automatically to our Alumni support network which will give them access to special offers, professional opportunities, and connections from around the world.